IdentityServer/Documentation/docs/configuration/clients.md

     * Specifies if client is enabled (defaults to `false`)
 * `ClientId`
     * Unique ID of the client
-* `ClientSecret`
+* `ClientSecrets`
-    * Client secret - only relevant for flows that require a secret
+    * List of Client secrets - only relevant for flows that require a secret
 * `ClientName`
     * Client display name (used for logging and consent screen)
 * `ClientUri`